 In October 2017, Bgo.com made the decision to drop all their wagering requirements.
 However, a year later and it looks like they’re back tracking a little.
 New players who deposit £10 now receive a £20 (200%) bonus.
 This bonus comes with various terms and conditions including a x4 wagering term.

 New players also have access to a free bingo room for seven days.
 To access this room all you need to do is spend just 1p daily on bingo tickets.
 Don’t miss your chance to win a share of £10 bonus cash every day at 12pm, 3pm, 6pm and 9pm!

 The Bgo Bingo section comprises a number of rooms that offer 75 and 90 ball bingo.
 There’s Peggy’s Place, Need For Speed, Deal Or No Deal, Who Wants To Be A Millionaire, Fairy Delight, Seaside Bingo and our favourite Cheap As Chips.
-Note that most of these rooms are networked across the Virtue Fusion platform but we believe that Fairy Delight is exclusive to Bgo players.
+Note that most of these rooms are part of the Virtue Fusion platform.
+However we believe that Fairy Delight is exclusive to Bgo players.
 In total there’s 14 rooms to choose from so plenty of options!
 Surprisingly though there’s no Bouncy Balls, Cash Cubes or Bgo’s own 50 ball variant as you find on other Virtue Fusion brands.

 The Monthly Big Competition

 Promotions are limited at Bgo Bingo, at least when compared to say Mecca or Gala.
 However they do host The Big Competition each month.
 Players need to complete three challenges during the month to be able to play free games.
 These occur on the last Friday where they have the chance to win £100 Amazon vouchers.
 Each weekend usually sees a bonus offer (e.g. spend £10 to get a £5 credit – as far as we know with no wagering terms) but beyond that the promos are network based.